 What’s more fun than creating your own painting?
 Doing it with your friends!
 (And a little wine never hurts either.)
 Here’s how to host your own paint party.

 I’m convinced this is why the whole social painting scene is taking off.
 You may have heard of Paint and Sip nights or Coffee and Canvas.
 It’s also called Social Painting, or Social Creativity, and it’s a great way to get some “girl time” while doing something creative, especially if you think you have no artistic ability and would never attempt to paint a whole painting by yourself.

 Never fear, I’m here to show you how to host your own paint party, and I’m even going to walk you through the process of creating an aspen tree painting, so you can lead your own group of intrepid artists-in-training.

 I reassured everyone that even if they’d never held a brush, they’d be able to create their own painting, and I would lead them every step of the way.
 They all looked simultaneously relieved and skeptical.
 But it was true!
 The secret is creating a simple, well-planned project ahead of time.
 Here’s how we did it.

 First, plan your party:

 You’ll need a venue with plenty of table space.
 Each painter will need about two feet of their own space, so don’t try to cram 6 painters around your kitchen table.

 Lighting is also important.
 If you’re having an evening party, consider whether your space will have adequate lighting for each workspace.

 When you’re planning your party decorations, make sure to get enough cheap plastic tablecloths to cover the work tables.
 They’ll look nice with your party decor, but will really serve the purpose of protecting your tables and helping with cleanup later.

 Make great food!
 Nothing brings people together like party food.
 Stick to finger foods that can easily be munched on with one hand, while holding a paintbrush in the other.

 Don’t forget the drinks!
 Since we had this shindig at the church, we skipped the wine (although I’m pretty sure Jesus would have been OK with it) in favor of coffee.

 Invite your friends, and reassure them over and over again that they’ll have fun, even if they can’t paint a lick.
 I promise they really will.

-Next, plan your painting.
 Or just use this one.

 For this first go-round, I decided to stick with a limited palette and use a simple composition, so we painted aspen trees in the snow.
 This allowed us to use a couple of tricks that cut down on the need for special painting techniques.